PCPA | Designer: Thomas J. Bernard | Draper: Juliette Lunger

 Leotards, Tights, Ballet Slippers: $603

-Production time: 1.5 months; Swimsuit was crafted by me, as well as the shorts the Referee wears, the rest of the costumes were bought as the script's dialogue is draconian about what the men wear.
+Swimsuit was crafted by me, as well as the shorts the Referee wears, the rest of the costumes were bought as the script's calls for very specific pieces for the men in the dialogue.

 Shop supplies: $23